 The Organization follows the deferral method of accounting for contributions.
 Revenue containing conditions as to its use (restricted contributions) is deferred until the conditions are fulfilled.
 Revenue not containing conditions as to its use is recognized when received.
+Pledges collected refer to contributions received from donors who have made a recurring commitment to give.
+Single gifts refer to a nonrecurring donation.
+Both pledges collected and single gifts include contributions collected in the current year and those collected but deferred from a prior year that are now programmed and recognized in the current year.
 The disbursement of government grant revenue is subject to audit by the grantor.